Blogging tips: ethical SEO

 • Have the blog on your own platform, not Wordpress or Blogger.

 Not necessarily.
 If you are a new blogger, you may like to mature your craft on these excellent platforms before going for an independent platform.
-However, we strongly recommend giving your blog an identity even if you are on free platforms.
+However, I strongly recommend giving your blog an identity even if you are on free platforms.

 • Blog frequently.